techidaily/site-win11-tips/source/_posts/1719381834367-cep-library-integration.md

 1. On the Windows sign-in screen, click on**Sign-in options** .
 2. Select the**Password** option (key icon) and enter the password associated with your local account.
-3. Once you’re signed in, press**Win + I** or use one of[the many ways to open the Settings app](https://www.makeuseof.com/windows-ways-to-open-system-settings/) .
+3. Once you’re signed in, press**Win + I** or use one of [the many ways to open the Settings app](https://www.makeuseof.com/windows-ways-to-open-system-settings/) .
 4. Navigate to**Accounts > Sign-in options** .
 5. Click**PIN (Windows Hello)** to expand it.
 6. Click**I forgot my PIN** .